duplonicus/TwitterScraper/README.md

 All functioinality is enabled by default but can be turned off with --noconsole, --nolog, --nobrowser, --nosounds, --nodb, and --nodiscord.
 Example: "python3 twitter.py michaeljburry --tablename stocks --nobrowser --nodiscord"

-The keywords can be modified within twitter.py and are seperated by the | symbol
+The keywords can be modified within twitter.py and are seperated by the | symbol.

 # Screenshots